 We, at East Sussex Highways, carry out regular robust inspections.
 In times of severe weather, defects can appear or deteriorate very quickly.
 Therefore you must report the problem to us before you submit your claim.
 This allows us to instruct the area highway steward to carry out an inspection and to arrange any necessary repairs, before the defect becomes too severe.
 After reporting the problem you will be provided with a case number to reference in the claim form.

 The claim form can be found here.
-It is very important that the claim form is completely and correctly filled out as not doing so may result in your claim being delayed.
+It is very important that the claim form is completely and correctly filled out with requested documents as not doing so may result in your claim being delayed.

 Completed claim forms and accompanying information / documentation can be emailed to firstname.lastname@example.org or sent to:

 We aim to acknowledge your claim within 21 days.
 Please allow this time to pass before enquiring about your claim.

 You can then expect to receive a written response stating the outcome of your claim within 90 days of the acknowledgement.
 We do however aim to get back to claimants as soon as we can.